pBread/conversation-relay-robust-demo/README.md

 Your function should always return a value: GPT will get confused when the function returns nothing, and may continue trying to call the function expecting an answer.
 If your function doesn't have any data to return to the GPT, you should still return a response with an instruction like "Tell the user that their request was processed successfully."
 This prevents the GPT from calling the function repeatedly and wasting tokens.

 Any data that you return to the GPT should match the expected format listed in the `returns` key of `function-manifest.js`.

-## Utility Scripts for Placing Calls

-The `scripts` directory contains two files that allow you to place test calls:

-- `npm run inbound` will place an automated call from a Twilio number to your app and speak a script.
-You can adjust this to your use-case, e.g. as an automated test.
-- `npm run outbound` will place an outbound call that connects to your app.
-This can be useful if you want the app to call your phone so that you can manually test it.

 ## Testing with Jest